Anthony McCall: Early life and 1970s career

+Resurgence in the 2000s

-At the end of the 1970s, McCall withdrew from making art.
-Some twenty years later, he acquired a new dynamic and re-opened his 'solid light' series, this time using digital animation and digital projection rather than 16mm film.[1]
+Some twenty years later, McCall's works started to appear at such institutions as Centre Pompidou, Whitney Museum and Tate Modern.
+This brought his attention and he acquired a new dynamic and re-opened his 'solid light' series, this time using digital animation and digital projection rather than 16mm film.[1]
 The first of the new works, "Doubling Back" (2003) was exhibited at the 2004 Whitney Biennial.
 McCall developed the use of a slow-moving cinematic ‘wipe’ to combine and separate two opposing forms within one volumetric object; the new works also explored the extended cyclical ‘installation’ structure that he had first developed in the film-based work of the seventies.
 New installations included "You and I, Horizontal" (2006), "Leaving, with Two-Minute Silence" (2009), and "Face to Face" (2013).

 McCall also developed a parallel series of vertically oriented works, starting with "Breath" (2004) in which a projector mounted on the ceiling projects directly downwards onto the floor, creating a ten-metre-tall, tent-like, almost architectural enclosure with a 4-metre wide base.
 Other vertical works included "Between You and I" (2006), "Meeting You Halfway" (2009), and "Coupling" (2009).

 The first survey exhibition of McCall's work in an international institution took place at the Serpentine Gallery London, in 2007-8.
 This included early performance films, horizontal solid light works, and works on paper.
 The vertical works were first exhibited as a solo show ("Breath: The Vertical Works”) at Hangar Bicocca, Milan in 2009.
 The horizontal and vertical works were combined in a solo show at Hamburger Bahnhof, Berlin ("Five Minutes of Pure Sculpture") in 2012.

 McCall has recently embarked on a new series, which use slanting beams, projected from ceiling-to-floor at a 45-degree angle.
 Originating from two widely separated projectors mounted on the ceiling, the beams converge at the floor, creating a single, superimposed ‘footprint’.
 Works include "Coming About" (2016) and the four-projector installation, "Crossing" (2016).

+Personal life

+McCall had a relationship with performance artist Carolee Schneemann in the 1970s.
+They met in London and McCall followed her when she moved back to New York.